littlebenlittle/littlebenlittle.github.io/site/education.md

 Examples include:

 -   The [Linux Kernel][linux], an operating system kernel
--   [Chromium][chromium], base for many different web browsers
+-   [Chromium][chromium], the base of many different web browsers
--   Mozilla [Firefox][firefox], popular privacy-focused web browser
+-   Mozilla [Firefox][firefox], a popular privacy-focused web browser
--   [Libre Office Suite][libreoffice], collection of office tools including a word processor, slide-show builder, spreadsheet editor, and more
+-   [Libre Office Suite][libreoffice], a collection of office tools including a word processor, slide-show builder, spreadsheet editor, and more
 -   [VLC Player][vlcplayer], a video player

-There are far too many projects to count, but chances are that for any computing task you might reasonly want to do, there is probably an open source project that can do it.
+There are far too many projects to count, but chances are that for any computing task you might reasonly want to do, there is probably an open source project to help you do it.

-As an educator, I can help you find the right OSS to fit your needs.
+As an educator, I can help you find the right OSS to fit your needs, teach you to install it, and help you learn how to use the documentation to answer any questions that may encounter in the future.

 [gnu]: https://www.gnu.org/
 [linux]: https://kernel.org/